tejakunchavenkata/utils/README.rst

 Utils
 =====

-A personal collection of personal scripts and linux settings for protability
+A personal collection of personal scripts and Linux settings for portability